Noovo: Sports

 Noovo has long aired a nighttime sports show, beginning with Sports Plus (1986–1998), then 110% (1998–2009), followed by L'attaque à 5 (2009–2010).

 Its carriage of live sporting events began with Super Bowl XXI in 1987.
 It has carried games of the National Hockey League, including the Quebec Nordiques from 1988 to 1994 and the Montreal Canadiens from 1994 to 2002.
 It also aired games of the Montreal Expos from 1994 to 1998.
 Noovo carries boxing events organized by Groupe Yvon Michel.

 In February 2005, the network acquired rights to the 2010 Winter Olympics and 2012 Summer Olympics as part of Canada's Olympic Broadcast Media Consortium (a joint venture of CTVglobemedia and Rogers Media) as the French broadcast television partner, in partnership with RDS (a sister via CTVglobemedia's stake at the time).
 It shared morning coverage of the 2010 Winter Olympics with RDS, followed by its own afternoon and evening programming.
 As the network's carriage was limited outside of Quebec (unlike previous rights holder Télévision de Radio-Canada), the non-profit public affairs network CPAC (which has must-carry status nationwide) received special authorization from the CRTC to simulcast the coverage in order to ensure nationwide availability.

 Movies

 The network is known to many viewers for Bleu Nuit, a showcase of softcore pornography which formerly broadcast late Saturday nights, similar to The Baby Blue Movie that once aired on Toronto's Citytv.

 Prime time

 The network's prime time schedule currently consists predominantly of reality and non-fiction programming, scheduled around Julie Snyder's nightly talk show La Semaine des 4 Julie (The Week of the 4 Julies) at 9 p.m.
-Scripted entertainment programming currently consists primarily of dubbed versions of English Canadian or American comedy or drama series, rather than original francophone comedy or drama; however, a few Quebec-produced comedy or drama series are also broadcast, including Pour toujours, plus un jour (Forever, Not Another Day), Mon ex à moi (My Ex), Entre deux draps (Pillow Talk) and Max et Livia (Max and Livia).
+Scripted entertainment programming currently consists primarily of dubbed versions of English Canadian or American comedy or drama series, rather than original francophone comedy or drama; however, a few Quebec-produced comedy or drama series are also broadcast, including Pour toujours, plus un jour (Forever, Not Another Day), Mon ex à moi (My Ex and Me), Entre deux draps (Pillow Talk) and Max et Livia (Max and Livia).

+The network has served as home of multiple Quebecois incarnations of the reality franchise Big Brother, with the most recent incarnation Big Brother Célébrités premiering in 2021.